jozan/secret/README.md

-this improves on the above libraries by hiding the raw value of the secret (bytes array) from leaking when calling `console.log` or `utils.inspect` on the secret object. additionally the raw value is not retrievable by object access.
+this improves on the above libraries by hiding the raw value of the secret (bytes array) from leaking when calling `console.log` or `utils.inspect` on the secret object. also the raw value is not retrievable by object access.

 ## development